-A brine calculator determines the exact amount of salt and water needed for fermenting vegetables at the correct percentage.
-Whether you are making sauerkraut with dry salt or brining pickles in a salt-water solution, getting the salt ratio right is the most important step for safe, delicious lacto-fermentation.
+A brine calculator determines the exact amount of salt and water needed for fermenting vegetables or brining meats.
+Whether you are making sauerkraut with dry salt, brining a turkey for Thanksgiving, or making quick refrigerator pickles, getting the salt ratio right ensures safe, delicious results every time.

 Quick Presets